 It’s coming to that time of year again that all legacy fundraisers get excited about.
-The kids go back to school, the leaves start to turn, X Factor is back on telly, and the butterflies begin to flutter in our stomachs.
+The kids go back to school, the leaves start to turn, Strictly is back on the telly, and the butterflies begin to flutter in our stomachs.
 Because the week we’ve all been waiting for is just around the corner.
 It’s like Christmas for us, but so much better.

 It can only be one thing.
 Remember a Charity Week is just around the corner!

 I’ve been involved with Remember a Charity for as long as I’ve worked in legacy fundraising.
 In that time I’ve seen it mature and grow into a campaign that truly is changing behaviour and influencing on a national level.

 From working with the Government to create a climate where legacies can thrive, to commissioning research that is advancing our understanding of what motivates people to give, to forging partnerships that allows us to reach and speak to more people about legacy gifts.

 And always delivering creative, positive, and joyful ways to engage people in the legacy conversation – which is what Remember a Charity Week in particular is all about.

 In that time, I’ve seen so many new charities join, from all shapes and sizes and cause areas.
 All working together with the common purpose of growing the legacy market, so that everyone benefits.
 In fact the diversity of the campaign is one of its strengths, not just for the benefits of the big established charity brands, but for every and any charity that wants to grow its legacy gifts.